Post-Doctoral Research Fellowships 2018: Further Particulars

 NOTE: Once you have submitted your application, the College will contact your referees.
 They will be sent e-mail instructions for providing their assessments which must be submitted by 4pm (UK time), Friday, 14 September 2018.
 You must log in to your application to check whether your references have been received and, if necessary, to amend referees or their contact details.
 It is your responsibility to check referees’ availability to provide a reference in the required timescale.

 Your referees will also be asked whether they can confirm the actual or intended viva date (month and year) or equivalent date representing the successful completion of your PhD to confirm your eligibility for this competition.

 The College obtains further independent academic assessments of the work and research proposals of short-listed candidates.
 Candidates on the final short-list for interview will be notified in the week beginning 17 December 2018.

 If you are short-listed, you will be asked to submit an electronic copy of your entire thesis (or equivalent work).

 If the research project is laboratory based, short-listed candidates will be asked to provide a letter of support from a suitable host department in Oxford confirming that laboratory space and access to shared equipment can be provided without cost to the College.

-Candidates selected for inclusion on the final short-list will be interviewed in the presence of the Fellows of the College on Friday, 13 January and Saturday, 14 January 2017.
+Candidates selected for inclusion on the final short-list will be interviewed by members of the Nomination Committee and College-appointed external assessors in the presence of the Fellows of the College on Friday, 11 January and Saturday, 12 January 2019.